Vinylwalk3r/JDownloader-2-Dark-Theme/README.md

 4. Go to `File -> Backup -> Backup all settings` and make a backup of your JDownloader settings.
 5. Make a copy of the backup, because we are going to modify it in the next step.
 6. Open the backup with the zip archiver of your choice (e.g. [7-Zip](https://www.7-zip.org/)).
 7. Copy the content of the [config](config/) folder into the opened backup.
-If asked, confirm overwriting exisiting files. ([laf](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/cfg/laf) is the dark theme, [menus_v2](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/cfg/menus_v2) are the toolbars, [images](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/themes/standard/org/jdownloader/images/) are the white icons)
+If asked, confirm overwriting exisiting files. ([laf](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/cfg/laf) is the dark theme, [menus_v2](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/cfg/menus_v2) are the toolbars (THESE WILL CHANGE THE BOTTOM TOOLBARS, See [Issue #26](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/issues/26)), [images](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/themes/standard/org/jdownloader/images/) are the white icons)
 8. Save the modified backup, if your archiver does not to that automatically.
 9. Go to `File -> Backup -> Restore Settings` and choose the modified backup.
 10. JD2 will restart now.

->!
-If your running Mac OSX and want the top bar to follow the dark theme, run this command in a terminal:
+> If your running Mac OSX and want the top bar to follow the dark theme, run this command in a terminal:
 ```defaults write org.jdownloader.launcher NSRequiresAquaSystemAppearance 0``` (Thanks @elliotttate for supplying the command!)

 Thanks to @L0sha for figuring out this next step!

 11. You will notice that every other row is hard to read, as said in [issue #16](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/issues/16).
 To fix this, we need to replace the file [org.jdownloader.settings.GraphicalUserInterfaceSettings.json](https://github.com/Vinylwalk3r/JDownloader-2-Dark-Theme/tree/master/config/cfg/org.jdownloader.settings.GraphicalUserInterfaceSettings.json) in "./cfg".
 If you don't want to replace your Settings.json file, find and change this line in that file and you've fixed it `"packagesbackgroundhighlightenabled": false,`.
 Or, if you want to go the GUI route, go into `Settings -> Settings` and  then `Advanced` and search for `Background`.
 Look for the setting `GraphicalUserInterfaceSettings: Packages Background Highlight` and untick that box.
 Then restart JD2.